Easy Oven Roasted Asparagus

 The challenge is to keep the tips dry while keeping the stem end moist.
 Trim the ends when you get home, then can stand them upright in a wide-mouth jar filled with an inch or less of water.
 Keep the tips covered with a produce bag or plastic wrap.

-Alternatively, you can trim the ends and wrap them in damp paper towels, and place them in the produce drawer.
-The tips should be covered in plastic.
+Alternatively, trim the ends, wrap only the ends in damp paper towels, and place them in the produce drawer.
+The tips should be covered in a paper bag, not a plastic bag to minimize spoiling.
 With either method, they should keep for 3-4 days if they were very fresh when purchased.

 - 4th of July Side Dishes from Cooking on the Ranch